PavlikBender/BenderDeck/README_EN.md

 ![](/Screenshots/ButtonEn.png)

 1. Button Name, which can be empty.
 2. Hotkey setting field.
 Clicking "Set" opens the hotkey assignment window.
 Clicking "Clear" clears the hotkey.
+Additionally, the app remembers from which device the key was pressed.
 If no hotkey is specified but an audio file is named, the button will play upon mouse click.
 3. Audio file selection field for playback.
 Clicking "Choose" opens a file selection window for MP3 and WAV formats.
 If the button name is empty, it is automatically filled with the file name.
 Clicking "Clear" clears the "Filename" property.
 4. Playback volume of the audio file, defaulting to 50 out of 100.
 5. The behavior determines how a button will behave when activated by pressing a hotkey: